openwebdocs/owd-website/pages/content/posts/securecontext-webidl/securecontext-webidl.md

 ## The analysis

-We wanted to see if we would be able to map from features identified in the Web IDL to MDN pages, and how often we would encounter discrepancies between the IDL's `SecureContext` attribute and the presense or absence of the macro in the corresponding MDN pages.
+We wanted to see if we would be able to map from features identified in the Web IDL to MDN pages, and how often we would encounter discrepancies between the IDL's `SecureContext` attribute and the presence or absence of the macro in the corresponding MDN pages.

 We wrote a tool that sorted features defined in the Web IDL - interfaces, properties, methods, or events - into two groups: those that require a secure context and those that do not.
 Then we did the same for MDN pages for Web/API features that contained the `secureContext_header` macro, and those that did not.
 We then made three lists of anomalies: